yorkulibraries/vagrant-newapp/README.md

 Setup a boiler plate Rails instance quickly with Vagrant and Ansible.
 The Ansible playbooks can also be used to deploy to a real production server in a similar fashion.

+Assuming you are creating a new app call **newapp** (change this to whatever your new application name is).

 ## Getting started